GabLeRoux/rails-docker-compose-rubymine-example/ReadMe.md

 ## RubyMine step by step

-Edit: I had a wrong configuration and a local mysql installation which let me think it was working at first.
-**🔴 This is not working and ruby is being ran locally on my system.
+Edit: **🔴 This is not working on Intellij IDEA, ruby is being ran locally on my system instead.
 See [#1](https://github.com/GabLeRoux/rails-docker-compose-rubymine-example/issues/1)**

 Tested on RubyMine 2017.3.2 EAP :+1:.